 At first glance the result is quite acceptable but can’t be compared to the full ceramic crowns.
 The use of low quality materials may lead to discoloration and to irritations of the gum and sense of taste.
 Besides these crowns are not manufactured under the same precision techniques like the high quality ceramic crowns, which reduces the durability and may require a new treatment after a few years.

-As you can read in the other chapters of this website, the Munich Dental Clinic and the Rofi Dental Laboratory exclusively use most modern equipment, instruments and materials, which were entirely imported from Germany.
+As you can read in the other chapters of this website, the Deutsche Dental Clinic and Laboratory exclusively use most modern equipment, instruments and materials, which were entirely imported from Germany.
 Our products are of the same quality standards as in the best clinics and dental labs in Europe and the USA.